CASA makes first visit to SMDC

-Lt.
-Gen. Daniel L. Karbler, commanding general of U.S. Army Space and Missile Defense Command, and Richard P. De Fatta, deputy to the commanding general of USASMDC, welcome Kristen McBride, civilian aide to the secretary of the Army for North Alabama, to the SMDC headquarters Oct.
-17 for her first tour of the command.
+REDSTONE ARSENAL, Alabama – A senior Army civilian representative learned how U.S. Army Space and Missile Defense Command defends the high ground.

+Kristen McBride, civilian aide to the secretary of the Army for North Alabama, visited the USASMDC headquarters on Oct.
+17 for an overview of the command.

+“I enjoyed every minute of my visit to SMDC,” McBride said.
+“Everyone was so friendly, so knowledgeable, and so inspiring.”

+McBride said she couldn’t miss the banner at the front of the building announcing that SMDC is Redstone Arsenal’s number one command and the best place to work in the Army according to the 2022 Federal Employee Viewpoint survey as well as the Best Places to Work rankings in 2022.

 |Date Taken: